johnmidgley/opencola-alpha/README.md

  > Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Restricted -Force
  > ```

-You should see output similar to:
+You should see output similar to (if you're not using Docker, things will look a bit different, and you will likely be prompted to install java):

 ```
 Looks like Docker is installed in the default location